PurpBatBoi/RP2A03_synth/README.md

 **RP2A03 Synth** is a WiP NES synthesizer plugin for modern DAWs.

-The sound engine is not a sample library or an approximated "chiptune" waveform generator — it is a register-level emulation of the NES RP2A03 APU, driven directly by MIDI and host automation.
-Envelope, sweep, frame counter, length counter, and timer behavior are modeled the way an emulator models them, so the plugin reproduces the actual quirks of the hardware (4-bit volume steps, duty-cycle phase-reset behavior, real timer-derived pitch resolution) instead of approximating them — though some deliberate liberties were taken for the sake of flexibility, see [Accuracy & Creative Liberties](#accuracy--creative-liberties).
+The sound engine is not a sample library or an approximated "chiptune" waveform generator — it is a emulation of the NES RP2A03 APU, driven directly by MIDI and host automation.
+So the plugin reproduces the actual quirks of the hardware instead of approximating them — though some deliberate liberties were taken for the sake of flexibility, see [Accuracy & Creative Liberties](#accuracy--creative-liberties).

-Beyond the stock 2A03 channels (two pulse, triangle, noise), the plugin also emulates the Konami **VRC6** (More soon!)
+Beyond the stock 2A03 channels, the plugin also emulates the Konami **VRC6** (More soon!)
-On top of the emulation core sits a FamiTracker-style sequence engine (volume / arpeggio / pitch / hi-pitch / duty sequences with loop and release points) plus software vibrato/tremolo LFOs, so the instrument plays and automates like a normal synth while the audio math underneath stays somewhat hardware-accurate.
+On top of the emulation core sits a FamiTracker-style sequence engine (volume / arpeggio / pitch / hi-pitch / duty sequences with loop and release points) plus software vibrato/tremolo LFOs (Also from FamiTracker), so the instrument plays and automates like a normal synth while the audio math underneath stays somewhat hardware-accurate.

 # Synth Showcase